bollu/bollu.github.io/README.txt

 #### Fiction

 #### Plans for Next Year

-- Take number fields course
-- Learn engineering drawing
+- Take the number fields course at Cambridge, since in trying to read the textbook 'computational algebraic number theory', I realized that I know less algebraic number theory than I would have liked.
+- Learn engineering drawing: This has been a lifelong goal, since I really enjoy architecture, but this was boosted up the priority list when I asked [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/) how to learn to make pictures like his, and he recommended that I pick up engineering drawing.
-- Get good at blues scale playing and counterpoint composition + improv.
+- Get good at blues scale playing and counterpoint composition + improv:

-# Darktable "Workflow"

-- workflow in quotes because it's designed by autists, of whom I am also one.

-#### Darkroom Shortcuts
-- space: next image
-- backspace: previous image
-- tab: toggle fullscreen
+  I find counterpoint to be really really satisfying to listen to, so I'd like to spend some serious time getting good at improvising counterpoint!
+  Apparently, mozart used to be able to do it, so why not me `:)`.

 # Mechanical Theorem-Proving by Model Elimination  [WIP]